tprrt/dockers/debian-oe/README.rst

 OpenEmbedded container
 ----------------------

-A container to build a complete Linux system with the`OpenEmbedded`_ framework.
+A container to build a complete Linux system with the following branches of the `OpenEmbedded`_ framework:

+- master
+- gatesgarth (the latest stable)
+- dunfell (the long-term support)

 ::